pmd/pmd-examples/README.md

 Building the project also runs the unit tests for the rules.

+It also contains a custom ruleset, which includes some PMD built-in rules as well as the custom rules.
+See `custom-plsql-ruleset.xml`.

 The result is a jar file, which contains the rules: `target/pmd-plsql-custom-1.0.0-SNAPSHOT.jar`.

 ## pmd-plsql-dist